 Buying Guide: How to Choose the Best Peppercorns

-- Whole vs. Ground: Always buy whole peppercorns if possible.
+- Whole vs. Ground: Always buy whole peppercorns.
 Ground pepper loses potency quickly.

-- Look for Uniformity: High-quality peppercorns should be consistent in size and color.
+- Look for Uniformity: Consistent size and color indicate high quality.

 - Aroma Test: Crush a few between your fingers.
-If the scent is strong and fresh, you’ve got a winner.
+A strong, fresh scent means you've found a winner.

-- Country of Origin: Look for names like Tellicherry (India) or Sarawak (Malaysia)—they denote premium quality.
+- Country of Origin: Look for Tellicherry (India) or Sarawak (Malaysia)—these denote premium quality.

 Top Picks for Peppercorn Products